AmarisAI/incubator-superset/docs/faq.rst

 Easy.
 Simply apply the filter and save the dashboard while the filter is active.

-How do I get Superset to refresh the schema of my table?
+How do I get Amarisset to refresh the schema of my table?
 --------------------------------------------------------

-When adding columns to a table, you can have Superset detect and merge the new columns in by using the "Refresh Metadata" action in the ``Source -> Tables`` page.
+When adding columns to a table, you can have Amarisset detect and merge the new columns in by using the "Refresh Metadata" action in the ``Source -> Tables`` page.
 Simply check the box next to the tables you want the schema refreshed, and click ``Actions -> Refresh Metadata``.